A text fading in and out or a link popping up when hovered. What do these two things have in common? Yes, they all animate.

 - Get a taste of different animations from its editor.

 - Pick your favorite ones by clicking on the heart button.

 - When you are ready, click the download button on the top-right corner to access the download screen.

 When you do this, an animate.css file will be downloaded which you can then easily add to your project directory.

-Did someone said, “Treat!”?
+Did someone say, “Treat!”?
 Well, yes but for developers.
-Hamburger is a collection of 10+ examples of CSS hamburger animations that are very well suited for navigation for mobile devices.
+Hamburger is a collection of 10+ examples of CSS hamburger animations that are very well-suited for navigation for mobile devices.